dvtsai/YOLO-ROS/README.md

 <img src="images/track_traffic_lights.png" alt="track_traffic_lights">

-### Write a new package to classify traffic lights
+### Step 3: Write a new package to classify traffic lights
 We would like the classify traffic lights using our own custom YOLOv4 model, as this provides the necessary information to fuse with data collected from SPaT messages.
 To do this, we need to write a new package and reroute existing packages inside of the wrapper.
 We need to write a node package inside of the video playback launch file to read the input from darknet.
 Navigate to pedestrian_analyser/launch/pedestrian_analyser_system_video.launch.

 ```